Finland93/GemHunter/README.md

    **Precision Control:** You can adjust the precision with which these lines are identified, allowing for fine-tuned analysis based on your preferred trading style.

+2. **Background Color Change Based on Market Momentum:**
-2. The background color on your chart changes dynamically to reflect the momentum of the market, as determined by a MACD (Moving Average Convergence Divergence) crossover strategy:
+   The background color on your chart changes dynamically to reflect the momentum of the market, as determined by a MACD (Moving Average Convergence Divergence) crossover strategy:

    - **Green Background:** Indicates a bullish trend or upward momentum when the faster MACD line crosses above the slower MACD line.
    - **Red Background:** Indicates a bearish trend or downward momentum when the faster MACD line crosses below the slower MACD line.